tree

 tree - Cross-Platform tree cli written in Rust

-GitHub release (latest by date) Rust Crate Build & Test MIT License
+GitHub release (latest by date) Rust Crate Build and Test codecov MIT License

 tree is an open-source tree command-line application that recursively displays the directory structure of a given path in a tree-like format, inspired by the Unix tree command.
 It is implemented in Rust and aims to provide a fast and efficient alternative with additional features, especially useful on platforms with no or limited tree cli features.
 Available for most platforms.